Saint Louis Priory School

 Saint Louis Priory School is a Catholic secondary day school for boys on a 150-acre campus in Creve Coeur, Missouri, within the Archdiocese of St. Louis.
-The school is run by the Benedictine monks of Saint Louis Abbey.
+The school is operated by the Benedictine monks of Saint Louis Abbey.

 History

-The school was established in 1956, at the invitation of St. Louis Catholics, by monks of the Benedictine Ampleforth Abbey in Yorkshire, England.
+The school was established in 1956, at the invitation of St. Louis Catholics, by the Benedictine monks of the Ampleforth Abbey in Yorkshire, England.
 The corresponding Priory of Saints Louis and Mary (now Saint Louis Abbey), a Benedictine monastery, was established in 1955.
-The Priory, which is a member of the English Benedictine Congregation, became independent of Ampleforth in 1973, and was elevated to an Abbey in 1989.
+The priory, which is a member of the English Benedictine Congregation, became independent of Ampleforth in 1973, and was elevated to an abbey in 1989.

-The founding Prior (1955–1967) was Reverend Columba Cary-Elwes, an author, monastic leader, and former titular Abbot of Westminster.
-The founding headmaster was scholar and author Rev. Timothy Horner, O.S.B., who also founded the school's first athletic team, the Rebel Ruggers.
+The founding prior of the abbey in St. Louis, from 1955 to 1967, was Fr.
+Columba Cary-Elwes, an author, monastic leader, and former titular Abbot of Westminster.
+The founding headmaster was scholar and author Fr.
+Timothy Horner. who also founded the school's first athletic team, the Rebel Ruggers.